Each kit contains of a prepaid Australia Parcel Post approved mailing satchel and a number of collection bags.

 - Please post the samples as quickly as possible!
 If you need to hold your submission overnight, a cool place that is not the refrigerator is best.

-- Egg count results are usually sent within 2 days of receipt of the sample.
+- Worm egg count and coccidia test results are usually sent within 2 days of receipt of the sample.
 If a sample arrives on a Friday, then allow an extra day.

-- Larval culture results are sent about 11 days after receipt of the sample since it requires 10 days for the larvae to develop to the appropriate stage for identification.
+- Larval culture results for sheep, cattle, goats, alpacas, and other ruminants and camelids are sent about 10 days after receipt of the sample since it requires 7 days for the larvae to develop to the appropriate stage for identification.
+Larval culture results for horses and other equines take 15-20 days.